laravel/docs/upgrade.md

 #### Jobs Table

-If your application has a `jobs` table, you should first drop the `jobs_queue_reserved_reserved_at_index` index and then drop the `reserved` column of the table which is no longer required.
-Finally you should create a new compund index with `['queue', 'reserved_at']`.
+If you are using the `database` driver, you should drop the `jobs_queue_reserved_reserved_at_index` index then drop the `reserved` column from your `jobs` table.
+This column is no longer required when using the `database` driver.
+Once you have completed these changes, you should add a new compound index on the `queue` and `reserved_at` column.

 #### Failed Jobs Table